The Singaporean firm acted for lenders in the cross-border restructuring of Southeast Asia’s largest shipping liner

 Allen & Gledhill’s books show a spread across several industries, with a fairly even split between creditor and debtor-side work.
 Clients in the energy sector include Singapore’s Berau Coal Energy and its subsidiary Berau Capital Resources, as well as offshore oil and gas company Ezra Holdings.

 The firm has also risen to the challenge of managing pressures in the shipping industry, guiding the liquidators of Singaporean shipping companies Parakou and Glory Wealth, and the financiers of Indonesia’s Berlian Laju, through various stages of insolvency proceedings and several instances of knock-on litigation.
+It also acted for a committee of lenders in the cross-border restructuring of global shipping group Pacific International Lines.

 Historic track record